Arizona Officials Find Nearly 100,000 Voters Didn’t Provide Proof of Citizenship

 That same law let voters present driver’s licenses issued after Oct.
 1, 1996, to prove citizenship.

-The error in the statewide voter registration database accepted a person’s license as proof of citizenship even if the license was a duplicate of one issued before 1996 when no proof of citizenship was required to obtain it.
-A duplicate license can be issued, for example, in the case of a person losing or damaging their license.
+The error in the statewide voter registration database accepted a person’s license as proof of citizenship even if the license was a duplicate of one issued before 1996, when no proof of citizenship was required to obtain it.
+A duplicate license can be issued, for example, if a person loses or damages his or her license.

-The error means the 97,688 voters have been able to vote in state and local races for years despite not meeting the legal requirements.
+The error means that 97,688 voters have been able to vote in state and local races for years despite not meeting the legal requirements.

 “This flaw has existed since 2004.
 In every county.
-Across the state,” Richer said on the social media platform X on Sept.
+Across the state,” Richer posted on social media platform X on Sept.
 17.

-The flaw was discovered about one week ago when a non-citizen was found to be registered to vote in federal, state, and local races, according to Richer’s office.
-Officials say the person did not cast any ballots.
+The flaw was discovered about one week ago when a noncitizen was found to be registered to vote in federal, state, and local races, according to Richer’s office.
+Officials said the person did not cast any ballots.

-Arizona Secretary of State Adrian Fontes says that the voters should be allowed to vote in November despite the lack of citizenship proof.
+Arizona Secretary of State Adrian Fontes said that the voters should be allowed to vote in November despite the lack of proof of citizenship.

-Fontes is “unwilling to disenfranchise this many voters by limiting them suddenly, and with little notice, to a federal only ballot when none of them had notice of or blame for this issue,” according to a letter his office sent to county records.
+“[The secretary of state is] unwilling to disenfranchise this many voters by limiting them suddenly, and with little notice, to a federal only ballot when none of them had notice of or blame for this issue,” according to a letter that Fontes’s office sent to county records.

-Richer says the residents have not met the legal requirements so should only be allowed to vote in federal races.
+Richer said the residents have not met the legal requirements so should be allowed to vote only in federal races.

 “Because Arizona law requires that affected voters be made federal only unless and until they provide [proof of citizenship], and because the secretary has issued conflicting guidance, only this court can resolve this controversy and provide the necessary certainty for the 2024 general election,” the petition states.